-Firms must invest significantly in their systems to ensure that they are fit for purpose and that any potential harm to consumers and markets is minimised.
-The PRA and FCA's new Operational Resilience policy comes into force on 31 March 2022 with a three year transitional period.
-It is based on the assumption that from time to time, disruptions will occur that prevent firms from operating as usual.
+Enhancing the operational resilience of the financial sector remains a strategic priority for the regulators.
+Firms must invest significantly in their systems to ensure that they are fit for purpose, resilient and robust, and that any potential harm to consumers and markets is minimised.
+The PRA and FCA's joint Operational Resilience policy came into force on 31 March 2022 with a three year transitional period.
+The policy is based on the assumption that from time to time, disruptions will occur that prevent firms from operating as usual.

-Firms need to identify important business services which, if disrupted, could cause intolerable harm to clients or pose a risk to the soundness, stability or resilience of the UK financial system or the orderly operation of financial markets (FCA), or could pose a risk to the firm's safety and soundness, or hinder the appropriate degree of protection for those who are or may become the firm's policyholders (PRA).
-Firms then need to set impact tolerances for each important business service and carry out mapping and testing to identify any vulnerabilities.
+Firms, including ILUK, have now identified important business services which, if disrupted, could cause intolerable harm to clients or pose a risk to the soundness, stability or resilience of the UK financial system or the orderly operation of financial markets (FCA); or could pose a risk to the firm's safety and soundness; or an appropriate degree of protection for those who are or may become the firm's policyholders (PRA).
+Firms have also had to set impact tolerances for each important business service and carry out mapping and testing to identify any vulnerabilities.